ibm-cloud-docs/containers/cs_cluster_scaling.md

 **To limit pods to run on certain autoscaled worker pools**:

 1. Create the worker pool with the label that you want to use.
+For example, your label might be `app: nginx`.
     ```
     ibmcloud ks worker-pool-create --name <name> --cluster <cluster_name_or_ID> --machine-type <machine_type> --size-per-zone <number_of_worker_nodes> --labels <key>=<value>
     ```
     {: pre}
 2. [Add the worker pool to the cluster autoscaler configuration](#ca_cm).
-3. In your pod spec template, match the `nodeSelector` to the label that you used in your worker pool.
+3. In your pod spec template, match the `nodeSelector` or `nodeAffinity` to the label that you used in your worker pool.

+    Example of `nodeSelector`:
     ```
     ...
     spec: